• Ketchup on Tamales and Relics from Paradise

 June 19, 2021

-“A pivot is a change in strategy without a change in vision.” -Eric Ries I’ve spent more than a decade serving disadvantaged communities as an actor, deck manager, and stage carpenter; soon, I’ll be serving additional communities pending a trip...
+“A pivot is a change in strategy without a change in vision.” -Eric Ries I’ve spent more than a decade working in nonprofit professional theatre as an actor, deck manager, and stage carpenter in what I took to be a...

 • Stop Pretending There’s a Secret to Success